Frequently Asked Questions

-It's a software programme for building websites, also known as a "content management system" or "CMS".
+It's a content management system or CMS (software programme for building websites).
 It is specifically designed to be simple and lightweight.
 It provides the publishing tools you actually need and not much else.
 Think of it as a "micro" CMS.

 What type of websites can I make with it?